ronan-kerviche/glip-lib/Tools/GlipCompute/README.md

 Description
 --------------
 Command line tool for image processing on GPU with GLIP-Lib.
-Requires cmake for building, X server and freeimage for reading and writing images.

 More on [glip-lib.net](http://glip-lib.net/page12__tool_glip_compute.html)

 Requirements
 --------------
-Requires the FreeImage library and its C++ binding : freeimageplus.
+Requires cmake for building, X server and freeimage and its C++ binding freeimageplus to read and write images.

 Compiling
 --------------